okfnepal/election-nepal/README.md

 python manage.py runserver
 ```

 - In a web browser, go to [localhost:8000](http://localhost:8000/), and you should see the development site!
-Please not that the terminal window you are running the development site in must stay open while you are using the site.
+Please note that the terminal window you are running the development site in must stay open while you are using the site.

 - When daily development is complete, terminate the local web server by typing ```CONTROL + C```.
 Also deactivate the virtual environment:
 ```shell